Valori-hub/Web_Music_player/README.md

 ## 🔲 - add responsivity to application.
 ## 🔲 - write comments
 ## 🔲 - implement editing functionality for playlists and user profile.

+I know about the issue with adding songs to playlists